Yusuf Pathan inaugurates the 38th center of Cricket Academy of Pathans (CAP) in Dibrugarh (Assam) - www.lokmattimes.com

 Yusuf Pathan inaugurates the 38th center of Cricket Academy of Pathans (CAP) in Dibrugarh (Assam)

-PNN Dibrugarh (Assam) [India], November 20: Cricket Academy of Pathans (CAP) today announced a significant expansion into Northeast India ...
+Dibrugarh (Assam) [India], November 20: Cricket Academy of Pathans (CAP) today announced a significant expansion into Northeast India with the ...

 Dibrugarh (Assam) [India], November 20: Cricket Academy of Pathans (CAP) today announced a significant expansion into Northeast India with the grand inauguration of its 38th center at Sansys Smart School in Dibrugarh, Assam.
 This milestone establishes the academy's second center in the Northeastern region extending its commitment to deliver world- class coaching and mentorship to the aspiring youth of the region.